1498saurav/scala-practise/README.md

 - Check sum=20 in the output

 ## Summary
-Expect similar test cases in the actual coding round You should be able to run these steps on your machine and Inform the Hiring team once you are able to run these steps successfully
+Expect similar com.test.test cases in the actual coding round You should be able to run these steps on your machine and Inform the Hiring team once you are able to run these steps successfully